 3. The more information you provide, the better your design will be

-When I deliver the results, my clients say things like:
+When I present the logo concept to them, my clients say things like:

 “This is exactly what I had in mind!”

 or more often:

 “I would never even think of this, but it’s so on target!”

 It’s like I read their minds – except I don’t.
 I read their responses to my questions, and think about the design problem from multiple points of view – theirs, their clients’ and my own.